jtgraham38/BibleBuddy/readme.txt

 = Are multiple verse formats supported? =
 No, at this time, only one site-wide verse format is supported.

+= What 3rd-party services does this app use? =
+This app makes use of a small Bible api service to populate the verse card with the correct Bible verses, based on the verse reference typed.
+It contains several different translations of the Bible, however, all are not currently supported.
+Learn more about this service here: https://bible-api.com/

 == Changelog ==
 = 1.0 =